Senior UX Designer

 - Worked with multidisciplinary teams in agile environments with a primary focus on guiding user experience design and product strategy through analysis, research, and usability studies.

-Led the UX design for internal applications and customer-facing website for large organizations like USDA, AARP, AOL, Red Hat, PwC, Sprint Nextel, National Geographic, the National Park Service, the World Bank, and more.
+- Led the UX design for internal applications and customer-facing websites for large organizations like USDA, AARP, AOL, Red Hat, PwC, Sprint Nextel, National Geographic, the National Park Service, the World Bank, and more.

-Led the UX design for PwC’s new global Tax Knowledge Management initiative for tax professionals, launched globally to over 9,000 tax professionals.
+- Led the UX design for PwC’s global Tax Knowledge Management initiative for tax professionals, launched globally to over 9,000 tax professionals.
 It involved complex topics and deep content repositories.

 - Completed a user experience design concept for the Centers for Medicare and Medicaid Services (CMS) for the Health Information Oversight System (HIOS) to decrease the complexity of the user experience.
 It involved a back-end data application for Healthcare.gov.

 - Designed product roadmaps, conducted usability testing, and defined the value proposition of projects for C-level executives.